Databases A to Z

 World Book Dramatic Learning

-Everything a teacher in grades one through twelve needs to incorporate theater into classroom learning.
+Everything a teacher of grades 1 through 12 needs to incorporate theater into classroom learning.

 World Book Early World of Learning

 For pre-schoolers and children in early grades; uses narrated stories and interactive games to help youngsters build vocabulary, comprehension, and phonics fluency.

 For older students; includes the articles of the World Book Encyclopedia, a Biography Center, dictionary, atlas, an extensive multimedia collection, and thousands of editor-selected websites.